elylucas/nest-ngconf/Guide.md

 export class AppModule {}
 ```

-> Import `APP_INTERCEPTOR` from '@nestjs/core`.

-This method is used to make sure our interceptor runs everywhere.
+This method is already setup in the demo project for the `DataInterceptor` and all the other pieces of Nest middleware we will implement in this workshop, so no need to do this yourself.

-Once applied, hit the `/missions` endpoint again and you should see the list of missions minus the `createdAt` and `createdBy` meta-data.
+Hit the `/missions` endpoint again and you should see the list of missions minus the `createdAt` and `createdBy` meta-data.

-Bonus: Add some additional metadata properties to the data object (request id, timings, etc).
-Bonus: If the data coming back from the controller is undefined, throw a NotFoundException to send a 404 status.

 Now that we have mission data returning from our API let's consume it from our Ionic app.

-### Create Mission Interface
+### Mission Interface

-First, we want to use a common model between our server and client to represent a Mission.
+We want to use a common model between our server and client to represent a Mission.
 However, we don't want to use the MissionEntity as that has member variables that aren't returned via the API (the `createdAt` and `createdBy` members) and it also has a dependency on the `class-transformer` library, which we don't want to import into our client app if we don't need to.
 Therefore, we create a lightweight mission interface that can be used from both our front and back ends.

-In the `src/shared/models` folder, create a file called `mission.ts` and add the following class to the file:

-**snippet: gsr-mission-model**
+There is a `Mission` interface already defined in the shared folder at `src/shared/models/mission.model.ts`:

 ```typescript
 export interface Mission {